amzn/amazon-pay-sdk-csharp/README.md

-# Login and Pay with Amazon CHARP SDK
+# Login and Pay with Amazon CSHARP SDK
 Login and Pay with Amazon API Integration

 ## Requirements